the episode

 Together, they discuss warnings meant for believers who refuse to grow, passages aimed at legalistic Christians drifting into self-reliance, and verses directed not to believers at all—but to those who were never saved in the first place.
 Through practical examples, biblical context, and heartfelt clarity, this episode helps listeners replace confusion with confidence in God’s character and His gift of eternal life.

 John McLarty: Right.
-The eternal security that gives us peace and is just the biblical truth, but for by grace are you saved through faith.
-Right.
-Not of ourselves.
+The eternal security that gives us peace is just the biblical truth, but for by grace are you saved through faith.

 Kimberly Faith: Right.

-Kimberly Faith: And and how that really the idea or the concept of eternal security, really, it really glorifies the nature of God.
+Kimberly Faith: And how that, really the idea or the concept of eternal security, really, it really glorifies the nature of God.

 John McLarty: It does.

 Kimberly Faith: Yeah.
 And these passages have been used over and over and over again in discussions I’ve had with people, I’m sure with you too, to say, this means you can lose your salvation.
-So we’re just gonna jump right in because, you know, it really and you you think about it, context is important.
-And and we have to compare scripture with scripture.
+So we’re just going to jump right in because, you know, it really, and you think about it, context is important.
+And we have to compare scripture with scripture.
 You can’t isolate a verse.

 You can isolate any verse and make it say whatever you want to, but we have to interpret the scripture in light of God’s nature and what he says about himself because he is the foundation.
 He is the word.
 And the context of who was written to, you know, what was going on.
 And anybody who’s done any, you know, has lived any length of time knows you have to look at the context of things.